edeustace/mongo-db-utils/README.md

 A little gem that simplifies backing up and copying your mongo dbs.

+You can run as a script (eg for cron jobs, or in interactive mode):

 ![Sample](https://github.com/edeustace/mongo-db-utils/raw/master/images/grab.png)

 It saves your database urls so any task is just a few clicks.